amd/aocl-data-analytics/doc/sklearn.rst

    from aoclda.sklearn import skpatch, undo_skpatch
    skpatch()

-You can switch back to standard Scikit-learn using
+You can switch back to standard scikit-learn using

 .. code-block::

    undo_skpatch()

+Note that after calling ``undo_skpatch``, you must reimport scikit-learn.

-The ``skpatch()`` and ``undo_skpatch`` functions can also be called with string or list arguments, specifying which Scikit-learn package should be patched, for example:
+The ``skpatch`` and ``undo_skpatch`` functions can also be called with string or list arguments, specifying which scikit-learn package should be patched, for example:

 .. code-block::